 It seems that most people are as confused when it comes to buying Spanish health insurance as we were.
 We spent about three months trying to research the options on our own but it was intimidating.
 Quite frankly, our Spanish language skills aren’t all that good and health care is not all that easy to understand.

 We finally ended up enlisting the services of Linda Svilane at Moving to Valencia, and she put us in touch with a DKV Seguros agent.
 We went with this policy because the coverage suited our needs, and because DKV Seguros was the only company that sold and certified coverage that would begin at a future date.
+(NOTE: In 2019 this policy was no longer available.)

 The DKV policy does not include the required repatriation coverage, so we purchased a 12-month travel insurance policy that includes coverage for repatriation of remains as well as the usual stuff.